unitedstates/licensing/README.md

-### Best Practices for Licensing Open Government Data
+## Best Practices for Licensing Open Government Data

 The public home of recommendations, example language, and best practices for the licensing of US government data.

-Read the document at [theunitedstates.io/licensing](http://theunitedstates.io/licensing/), and feel free to [suggest and contribute improvements](https://github.com/unitedstates/licensing/issues).
+### Read the document at [theunitedstates.io/licensing](http://theunitedstates.io/licensing/).

+And feel free to [suggest improvements](https://github.com/unitedstates/licensing/issues)!

-#### History of this document
+### History of this document

 Some background on this document and why it exists, in rough chronological order.